numbers

 “At least fifteen tens on the way here, I caught one coming out of the rest room just now.”

 Willem glanced at the waitress but she was already looking across.
-She smiled at him awkwardly and fiddled with her t-shirt.
+She smiled at him awkwardly and straightened the bottom of her shirt.

-“What can I get you?” she said, smiling.
+“What can I get you guys?” she asked.

 “I’ll take a matcha with oat milk and a slice of the avocado toast on the side,” Willem said politely.
 “Jay?”

-“Give me a sec,” he said, scanning the menu.
-He looked up at the waitress, she was thin, attractive in a girl-next-door available kind of way.
-Narrow with a kind face, only a light touch of blusher, a seven point two, sub seven without makeup.
+“Hold on,” he said, scanning the menu.
+He looked at the waitress.
+She was thin, attractive in a girl-next-door available kind of way.
+Narrow and with a kind face, only a light touch of make-up, a seven point two, sub seven without foundation.

 “What do you recommend?” he asked.